 Anyone who develops horizontal nail ridges should see their doctor for a diagnosis as soon as possible.

-Many people with psoriasis experience problems with their fingernail and nail bed.
+Many people with psoriasis experience problems with their fingernails and nail bed.

 Digestive disorders that affect the absorption of nutrients may also influence the nails.